SadhanaSai/12740-COVIDOccupancy/README.md

 ## Current Progress

 ### Highlights
-I have learned to make the response system wait for multiple signals before sounding the buzzer.
+I have learned to make the response system wait for record multiple signals counts and attempt to input it back to the buzzer.
 I believe I will have to learn to incorporate order of signals for the validation.

 ### Problems Encountered
 1) Attempted to add a sound detection sensor, but the signals were not enough to validate occupancy or a person leaving the room.
 The ambient noice did not change much.
 This is could also be due to inability to test it in a real public space.